Professor-G/StreamingInstability_YJ14/docs/source/Mass Excess Analysis.rst

 Analysis
 ===========

-For technical information on the model we employed in this research, please see the page on `streaming instability <https://streaminginstability-yj14.readthedocs.io/en/latest/source/Streaming%20Instability.html>`_.
+For technical information on the models we employed in this research, please see the page on `streaming instability <https://streaminginstability-yj14.readthedocs.io/en/latest/source/Streaming%20Instability.html>`_.

 Outlined below is the procedure the `shearing_box <https://streaminginstability-yj14.readthedocs.io/en/latest/autoapi/StreamingInstability_YJ14/shearing_box/index.html#StreamingInstability_YJ14.shearing_box.shearing_box>`_ class executes upon initilization.